gnosis/MultiSigWallet/README.md

 Multisignature Wallet
 ===================

 Allows multiple parties to agree on transactions before execution.
 Allows to add and remove owners and update the number of required confirmations.
+A web user interface can be found [here](/dapp).

 Install
 -------------